gear6io/ranger/pkg/sdk/SDK_CREATION_SUMMARY.md

-# Icebox Native SDK Creation Summary
+# Ranger Native SDK Creation Summary

 ## Overview

-I have successfully created a comprehensive native Go SDK for Icebox by scraping and adapting the best parts of both `clickhouse-go` and `ch-go` libraries.
-The SDK provides high-performance connectivity to Icebox servers with a clean, modern API.
+I have successfully created a comprehensive native Go SDK for Ranger by scraping and adapting the best parts of both `clickhouse-go` and `ch-go` libraries.
+The SDK provides high-performance connectivity to Ranger servers with a clean, modern API.

 ## What Was Created